-Agricultural waste can range – pesticides, fertilizers, waste water, livestock waste such as manure, veterinary medicines, and general farm waste like plastic sheets used for drip irrigation, and other agricultural plastics
+There’s a range of types of agricultural waste – pesticides, fertilizers, waste water, livestock waste such as manure, veterinary medicines, and general farm waste like plastic sheets used for drip irrigation (which allows better control over soil nutrients and moisture, as well as better rain and pesticide runoff), and other agricultural plastics

 Synthetic fertilizers are used heavily worldwide in agriculture – particularly in developed nations and regions where larger scale industrial and commercial agriculture takes place

 Different synthetic fertilizers include nitrogen, potash and phosphorus fertilizers

 Each fertilizer takes energy to make, and involves base/raw materials that need to be sourced to make them

 For example, phosphate and potash fertilizers both usually involve the mining of minerals and ores that are used to make them

 Phosphorus fertilizers are produced by mining finite resources of phosphate rock, and can fuel harmful algal blooms when lost to the aquatic environment (journals.plos.org)